 - Fast Wi-Fi performance

 - Eight network ports with Dual-WAN and Link Aggregation

 - Universal setting backup and restoration

 - Fast network attached storage speed when coupled with an external drive.

 - No multi-gig network port

-- Buggy firmware, especially as an AiMesh node
+- Buggy firmware at launch, especially as an AiMesh node